 You will have regular and varied contact with staff and other students in lectures, seminars and supervisions.
 Most teaching takes place in seminars, which usually have between 10 and 20 participants and are a forum for discussion in which students have the opportunity to hone their discussion and presentation skills.
 Our first-year introductory module is taught in small supervision groups of 5 or 6 students, allowing for close discussion of historical texts and sources, and detailed feedback on your written work.
 If you choose to write a independent piece of historical research in your final year, which can be on any topic, this will also be taught on a one-to-one basis with a tutor.
 From the beginning of the degree, you will analyse primary sources as well as the writings of historians.
 We ensure undergraduate students are exposed to many different approaches to history, and encourage you to adopt a comparative approach, looking at the connections and contrasts between different periods and places throughout the degree.
 The discipline of research and writing is essential to the development of the skills of the historian.
 At King's, therefore, we require an extensive amount of written work and independent study.

 STRUCTURE OF PROGRAMMES & ASSESSMENT

 The King’s History degree lasts three years and is assessed through a combination of essays, examinations, presentations and dissertations.
 Students choose from a wide range of modules, which cover historical topics from Medieval times (c400AD onwards) through to the present day.
 Optional modules in Ancient History are also available through the Department of Classics.
-In the first year, students choose modules that span Medieval, Early Modern and Modern History as well as taking ‘Historical Skills, Sources & Approaches’, which is taught in small groups.

 • Alexander the Great